Foreign Registration for Hedge Funds: Multi-State Guide

 Tax nexus, long-arm jurisdiction, and foreign registration all use the phrase "doing business," but each operates at a different threshold.
 The contact level for tax nexus or long-arm jurisdiction is generally lower than the threshold for mandatory foreign registration.
 Per Stradley Ronon, a fund entity may be subject to a state's franchise tax or court jurisdiction without having crossed the registration threshold.
 These three analyses are not interchangeable.

-The Texas Secretary of State indicates that its tax nexus questionnaire can be a useful tool for assessing whether foreign registration may also be required.
+The Texas Secretary of State indicates that its tax nexus questionnaire can be a useful tool for assessing whether foreign registration may be required.
 State tax obligations may arise independently of business registration filings.

 Fund LP vs. management company: dual nexus analysis required